 Praise for Qorbanot

 “Kaplan and Kahn’s Qorbanot is beautiful in the imagining, in the words and the pictures, that render the paradox of life and death, and the spaces between who we have been and wish to be; Judaism as it has been and is yet to be; in constraint and freedom, longing and loss, the sometimes delicious, sometimes suffocating aroma of smoke, and the bittersweet tastes of grain and guilt.
-It is about the freight of inheritance and the complexity of loving one’s own blood.” — from the essay by Lori Hope Lefkovitz.
+It is about the freight of inheritance and the complexity of loving one’s own blood.” —Lori Hope Lefkovitz

 © 2021 Alisha Kaplan